 Updated Software that Uses More Resources

 When a software patch adds new features, an increased load is eventually put on server resources.
 Eventually, over time, you may see a system slow-down.
-The software that you are running may eventually be calling for more resources than was originally allocated when the system was first built.

 Here are some ways to combat running out or resources:

 - Upgrade resources that can trigger a slow-down.

 - Over time, all systems need to be upgraded.
 Have an upgrade plan in place ahead of time for when the day comes.